Academic Calendar 2024-2025

 Part-time students are normally considered to be Off Campus students, unless they inform the SGSPA that they wish to be On Campus students and pay all due fees associated with this status.

-It is expected that the student applying for this transfer for reasons other than those set out in (a) above will have completed all data collection for the research and that the thesis is scheduled to be finished within one year of the time of transfer.
+It is expected that the student applying for this transfer for reasons other than those set out above will have completed all data collection for the research and that the thesis is scheduled to be finished within one year of the time of transfer.

 Notes